EifelMono/SmartDose.Lib/README.md

 | Debug  | Contains debug infos of the execution<br> ModelBuilder.DebugInfoAll(on: true) switch's this on for all |
 | ....   | |

-Exceptions, including connection errors, are handeld by the execution function on setting the status.
+Exceptions, including connection errors, are handeld by the execution function.
+On exception or connection error the Status will be change.

 ## Info
 Read Works<br>